Matrix278/entain-test-task/README.md

 1. `users` - contains users data
 2. `transaction` - contains transactions data

-To run the app, use `make run` command.

 ### Endpoints to test:

 1. `GET /users` - to get all users